Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Every research decision was driven by a core question: where do crypto-native users lose trust during staking?
 The answer shaped the entire design — from onboarding flow to transaction confirmation.

-Phase 01 · Foundational Google Forms survey targeting $Cycle holders and DeFi users.
+Phase 01 · Foundational Google Forms survey targeting $CYCLE holders and DeFi users.
 Explored mental models around staking, trust signals during transactions, and the emotional weight of on-chain irreversibility.

 Phase 02 · Usability Testing One round with 4 participants using a Useberry interactive prototype.
 Focused on onboarding friction, staking task completion, and balance/reward comprehension.

-Participant Profile Crypto-native users — casual investors, daily DeFi users, and long-term $Cycle supporters.
+Participant Profile Crypto-native users — casual investors, daily DeFi users, and long-term $CYCLE supporters.
 This variety surfaced onboarding friction, trust gaps, and interface clarity issues simultaneously.

 Key Finding Users needed a flow that felt like mobile banking — intuitive, transparent, and forgiving — without sacrificing the decentralization the Block Cycle Labs community expects.